With stunning skylines and iconic buildings; New York needs no introduction.

 Who will be crowned Pinball Champ?

 Explore the 13-billion year history of the universe at the Rose Centre for Earth and Space on the Upper West Side.
 Collaborating with NASA, the museum offers space shows and awesome facts about planets, stars, and galaxies.
-Brush up on natural history; stick your head into the American Museum of Natural History located in the same building.
+Brush up on your natural history and stick your head into the American Museum of Natural History located in the same building.

-If your little ones are more of the active kind head to iFLY Westchester and learn how to train your own dragon, try out indoor skydiving, BASE jump the Alps, or glide on down to The Bronx and the Bronx Zoo Treetop Adventure.
+If your little ones are more of the active kind head to iFLY Westchester and learn how to train your own dragon, try out indoor skydiving and even BASE jump the Alps or glide on down to The Bronx and the Bronx Zoo Treetop Adventure.
 Visit the city’s fury friends, kick back and relax on Governor’s Island, or try a hand at zip-lining.

 Round off your memorable trip and watch the sunset from one of New York’s boroughs.
 Try the Brooklyn Bridge Park Pier or Pepsi Cola billboard in Long Island City for out-of-this-world views of the NYC skyline as the sun goes down!